AshutoshShukla-dev/Js_Practice/README.md

-JS PPractice related on Prompt,Function and if else
+JS Practice related on loop,Prompt,Function and if else